Radnen/link.js/README.md

 var results = Link(Link(array).where(even).sample(5)).map(timesten).each(print);
 ```

+- contains(o|p)    - returns true if something satisfies the predicate or matches the object.
+- count(p)         - returns the overall number of times the predicate was satisfied.
 - each(fn)         - runs the results through the given function.
-- invoke(method)   - runs the results, invoking the named method.
+- every(fn)        - checks to see if all items satisfy the predicate.
 - first(|fn)       - returns the first item, or the first that passes fn.
+- get(num)          - tries to get the indexed item.
-- toArray()        - returns an array.
+- groupBy(fn)      - returns an array of values grouped by the grouping function.
-- contains(o|p)    - returns true if something satisfies the predicate or matches the object.
-- some(o|p)        - returns true if something satisfies the predicate or matches the object.
 - indexOf(p|v)     - returns -1 if item p is not found, or prop p != v, or the index.
-- every(fn)        - checks to see if all items satisfy the predicate.
-- reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
+- invoke(method)   - runs the results, invoking the named method.
+- last()           - returns the last result.
 - length()         - returns the overall length.
-- count(p)         - returns the overall number of times the predicate was satisfied.
+- max(rank)        - returns the maximum element using a ranking function as a benchmark.
 - min(rank)        - returns the minimum element using a ranking function as a benchmark.
-- max(rank)        - returns the maximum element using a ranking function as a benchmark.
-- last()           - returns the last result.
+- reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
 - sample(num)      - selects a random element, up to num of them or once.
+- some(o|p)        - returns true if something satisfies the predicate or matches the object.
 - sort(fn)         - sorts the resulting list with given function, or uses JS default.
-- groupBy(fn)      - returns an array of values grouped by the grouping function.
+- toArray()        - returns an array.

 Planned Features
 ================